Improved Receiver Noise Calibration for ADMX Axion Search: 4.54 to 5.41 $\mu$eV: Discussion and conclusion

 \section{Discussion and conclusion}

 Noise calibration results in different conditions are summarized in Tab.~\ref{tab:comparison} with the examples at 1280~MHz for the ADMX haloscope.
 Additionally, the physical temperatures of relevant components during each of the JPA-on measurements are summarized in Tab.~\ref{tab:temperatures}.
-Comparing the JPA-off-hot-load and JPA-off-cavity measurements, we can verify the insertion loss between the cavity and the HFET is consistent with the pre-experiment measurement ($\alpha=0.643 \pm 0.003$).
-Comparing the JPA-off-hot-load $T_{\rm HFET}/\alpha_{\rm eff}$ and the JPA-on-hot-load inferred $T_{\rm HFET}/\alpha_{\rm eff}$, we prove that the JPA-Y-factor and the SNRI $\&$ HFET-Y-factor give consistent result.
+Comparing the JPA-off-hot-load and JPA-off-cavity measurements, we can verify the insertion loss measured under real experimental conditions ($\alpha = 0.68\pm 0.05$) between the cavity and the HFET is consistent with the pre-experiment measurement ($\alpha=0.643 \pm 0.003$).
+Additionally, comparing the JPA-off-hot-load $T_{\rm HFET}/\alpha_{\rm eff}$ ($6.13 \pm 0.20$ K) and the JPA-on-hot-load inferred $T_{\rm HFET}/\alpha_{\rm eff}$ ($6.18 \pm 0.21$ K), we prove that the JPA-Y-factor and the SNRI $\&$ HFET-Y-factor give consistent results.
+Furthermore, as discussed in the previous section, the ability to perform JPA-on and JPA-off noise calibrations in this calibration campaign provided us with an estimate of the systematic uncertainty on $T_{\rm sys}$ in the axion search analysis for this data-taking run.

+By performing two JPA-on-hot-load measurements at the same frequency we were able to confirm that the JPA added noise at a given frequency was extremely stable over a long time span, and at two different gains.
+The gain of the JPA varies during regular data-taking, so it is useful to confirm that the noise performance is not affected by changes in gain on the order of a few dB.
+Additionally, this data-taking run lasted for nearly a full year so it is important that the noise performance of the JPA did not degrade over time.